 SKU co-director Dr Ina Linge hosts comedian and writer Siân Docksey as Arts & Culture Creative Fellow for the project ‘The Politics of Sexual Nature’.

 A new edited volume exploring “Encounters in Literature, Culture and the Arts from the Eighteenth Century to the Present”, edited by Dr Jana Funke and Dr Jen Grove.

-Previously unpublished short stories and a novel by British author Radclyffe Hall have been discovered and transcribed by Dr Jana Funke.
-Published 2016.
+Previously unpublished short stories and a novel by British author Radclyffe Hall have been discovered and transcribed by Dr Jana Funke as part of a new publication.

-New collection (2015) exploring how the past has been crucial in driving political, legal, and social change, shaping individual identities, and constructing knowledge about sex.
+A collection of articles (2015) exploring how the past has been crucial in driving political, legal, and social change, shaping individual identities, and constructing knowledge about sex.

 Wellcome Trust-funded project rethinking the history of sexual science and critiquing the assumption that ‘sexology’ existed as a primarily medical field of knowledge.

 A new direction for research into the history of sexuality, applying the approaches of the Classical Reception to study the ways that modern ideas about sex have developed.